Why would a guy suddenly stop texting you?

-Ok, hopefully Louis is safe wherever he is.
-You send him this: “I need my purse this Friday at 13:00!
+You need to send him this: “I need my purse this Friday at 13:00!
 Let’s set a place where you can leave it so I can pick it up.”

-Or you can send him this: “I left my purse at your place, and I need it this Friday before noon.
-If you can’t mail it to me, we can set a place, you leave the purse there, I go pick it up.
+Or this: “I left my purse at your place, and I need it this Friday before noon.
+If you can’t mail it to me, we can set a place, you leave the purse there, and I go pick it up.
 It is urgent!”

 2. “He stops texting me from time to time.
 There are times he vanishes for 3 weeks or more.
 What does it mean?”

-Okay, there are signs through text that he’s not interested.
-This could be one of those signs, however we cannot know exactly what it means unless you ask him personally.
+This could be one of the signs through text that he’s not interested.
+However, we cannot know exactly what it means unless you ask him personally.

-However, a few common assumptions on this situation could be:
+A few common assumptions about this situation could be:

 - He needs his time on his own and he takes it.